maxko2/Crybaby-web-app/README.md

 # App introduction 👶
-Welcome to the Newborn Cries Classification Web App repository!
+Welcome to **Crybaby**.
 This project aims to classify newborn cries into 3 different categories (Tiredness, Hunger and Discomfort) using machine learning techniques utilizing audio files visual representation in the form of spectrograms.
 The web app provides an intuitive interface for users to record and analyze the cries of newborns, helping parents and caregivers gain insights into their baby's needs.

 ![image](https://github.com/maxko2/Crybaby-web-app/assets/49914498/51c0b2ef-26df-43a9-af8d-2c16cbf669c8)